Image

 welcome-suica

-3) Get a Suica card on your Apple Wallet
+3) Add a Suica card or the newest app on your Apple Wallet

 Travelers wielding an iPhone 8 or newer, or an Apple Watch from Series 3 or later, have another option: the Apple Wallet.
 You’ll need to have an eligible payment card in your Wallet, since your journeys will be fueled by Apple Pay.
 The process is intuitive and straightforward, but you can follow the instructions from Apple if you get stuck.
 Not all payment cards will work, but credit card is much more likely to be accepted than debit.